yasuotornado/Anime-Cards/README.md

 # Anime-Cards
 This is the ultimate Dueling Nexus anime card style pack and it's too large to add to userstyles so it will have to be downloaded from here.

+You will need UserStyles extension in order to use this code.

 Instructions
 --
 Step 1: Go here https://raw.githubusercontent.com/yasuotornado/Anime-Cards/master/Ultimate%20Anime%20Card%20Pack.txt